Hong Kong opens fresh public consultations on financial failures

 Due to the complexity and scale of the proposals, the government has opened a second consultation to explore key issues, including governance, the treatment of creditors, and the scope of the government's "resolution" powers, in more detail.

-Legislating resolution powers is critical if Hong Kong is to maintain its status as a global financial center.
+Legislating resolution powers is critical if Hong Kong is to maintain its status as a global financial centre.

 Hong Kong hosts 38 of the world's largest and most systemically important financial firms.